Now Closed for Winter!!

 10am - 5pm (last entry at 3.30pm) also Open Bank Holiday Mondays

-The station is operated by Licenced Volunteers who are members of the Amberley Museum & Heritage Centre.
+The station is operated by Licenced Volunteers of the Amberley Museum & Heritage Centre.

 If you are planning a visit to the museum please let us know (via email as above) and we will do our best to have a volunteer in the station on that day.